 For these purposes, "relatives" includes your brothers and sisters, half-brothers and half-sisters, spouse, ancestors (parents, grandparents, etc.), and lineal descendants (children, grandchildren, and so forth).
 Thus, for example, cousins and in-laws are not relatives for tax purposes.

 What happens to such losses, in tax terms?
 They go to the relative who purchased the property.
 But the tax law restricts how they may be deducted.

-If the relative who purchased the property later resells it to an unrelated third party at a gain, he or she may deduct the previously disallowed loss from the gain.
+A relative who purchased the property and later resells it to an unrelated third party at a gain may deduct the previously disallowed loss from the gain.
 However, this deduction is limited to the amount of the gain from the sale to the third party.
 Any loss above this amount effectively disappears for tax purposes.

 Example: Marcia resells the rental she purchased for $75,000 from her father to an unrelated third party for $90,000, realizing a $15,000 gain ($90,000 sales price - $75,000 basis = $15,000 gain).
 Marcia may deduct from her gain $15,000 of the $25,000 loss that was disallowed when she purchased the property from her father.
 The remaining $10,000 of this loss disappears.

 However, if you sell property you acquired from a relative at a loss, you cannot deduct the previously disallowed loss at all.
 The entire loss disappears.

 Example: Assume that Marcia sold her rental property for $60,000, resulting in a $15,000 loss (remember, she purchased the property for $75,000).
 She may deduct this loss.
 But she cannot deduct any part of the previously disallowed $25,000 loss.
 It is lost forever.